-As Confederate forces began to retreat from Richmond, they set fire to numerous warehouses to destroy war materiel.
-The fires spread to other parts of Richmond and heavily damaged Richmond's business district, but were contained by conquering Union forces before reaching Capitol Square.
+As Confederate forces began to withdraw from Richmond, they set fire to numerous warehouses to destroy war supplies.
+The fire spread to other parts of Richmond and heavily damaged Richmond's business district.
+The fire was contained by conquering Union forces before reaching Capitol Square.
 The Civil War ended at Appomattox Court House a few days later.

-Mary Lumpkin donated the former Lumpkin's Jail property to Nathaniel Colver, founder of a Baptist seminary that became Virginia Union University (now on Lombardy Street).
+Mary Lumpkin leased the former Lumpkin's Jail property to Nathaniel Colver, founder of a Baptist seminary that became Virginia Union University (now on Lombardy Street).

 A constitutional convention was held at the State Capitol to draft a new state constitution that outlawed slavery, a requirement for Virginia's readmission to the United States.